ArjunKushwaha01/encryption-and-decryption-Simulation-using-java/README.md

 <h1> Cryptography with Java </h1>
 <p>
-This repository is a reference on how to conduct symmetric encryption and decryption with java using Java Cryptography Extension
+This repository is a reference to conduct symmetric encryption and decryption with java using Java Cryptography Extension (JCE) library.
-(JCE) library.
 There are four encryption algorithms used in this example:</p>
 <p>1.
 Advanced Encryption Standard (AES)</p>
 <p>2.
 Data Encryption Standard (DES)</p>